-CUL242 Food Service Management 3 Credits This course provides a foundation in the basic principles of food service management.
+CUL242 Food Service Management ......
+3 Credits

+This course provides a foundation in the basic principles of food service management.
 Front of the house topics of study include organization, staffing, service planning and front of house design.
-Back of the house topics of study include menu planning and design, product procurement, production, quality assurance, sanitation, kitchen planning and design, and other food service management topics.
+Back of the house topics of study include menu planning and design, product procurement, production, quality assurance, sanitation, kitchen planning and design, and other food service management topics.Course includes a Hazard Analysis of Critical Control Points (HACCP) plan as a group project.
 Prerequisite: "C" or better in CUL231.